status-im/nimbus-eth1/README.md

 ## Rationale

 [Nimbus: an Ethereum 2.0 Sharding Client](https://our.status.im/nimbus-for-newbies/).
 The code in this repository is currently focusing on Ethereum 1.0 feature parity, while all 2.0 research and development is happening in parallel in [nim-beacon-chain](https://github.com/status-im/nim-beacon-chain).
-The two repositories are expected to merge in Q1 2019.

 ## Development Updates